semeniuta/alexsm-hugo/content/post/2017-12-29-building-opencv-with-conda.md

 ---
 layout: post
-title: "Buidling OpenCV with Conda on Linux"
+title: Buidling OpenCV with Conda on Linux
 comments: true
-permalink: building-opencv-with-conda
+slug: building-opencv-with-conda
+date: "2017-12-29"
+tags: [opencv, cmake, conda, python]
 ---

 When it comes to building and installing OpenCV with Python support on \*nix platforms, the collection of [tutorials by Adrian Rosebrock](https://www.pyimagesearch.com/opencv-tutorials-resources-guides/) is the best.
 He provides detailed description of the required steps, as well as motivation for better development practices.
 In particular, Adrian creates a dedicated `virtualenv` environment, installs NumPy in it, and builds the whole thing having this environment activated.